 - Single doses of most medications and ointments

-Best Budget First Aid Kit: Dexmed All-Purpose Waterproof First Aid Kit
+Best Budget First Aid Kit: First Aid Only

 This first aid kit is small enough to keep in your Bug Out Bag and contains a good range of basic first aid supplies.
-There are plenty of adhesive bandages, gauze pads, a couple of gauze rolls and a triangular bandage, as well as a CPR shield, tourniquet and ice pack.
+There are plenty of adhesive bandages, gauze pads, a couple of gauze rolls and sterile pads.

-The items are not of the highest quality – I certainly wouldn’t trust the tiny compass – but that’s not surprising given what you’re paying.
+The items are not of the highest quality – but that’s not surprising, given what you’re paying.

 If you’re on a budget and want a first aid kit for everyday bumps and bruises, this is a great little kit.